mvolkmann/MyUnixEnv/notes/VueNotes.md

 This removes the need to understand the value of the `this` keyword and how classes work.

+## Easier to Learn?

+Many claim a benefit of Vue is that it is easier to learn than React's JSX.
+This comes down to comparing the ways in which JSX differs from HTML to the things that Vue adds to HTML.
+Let's compare them point by point.

+### Inserting Content

+In React, the result of a JavaScript expression is inserted into the DOM by enclosing it in curly braces.
+For example, `{new Date().toString()}`

+The Vue the same approach is used, but with double curly braces.
+For example, `{{new Date().toString()}}`

+Evaluation: tie

+### Changes in Attribute Names

+In React JSX, some HTML attributes must be specified with a different name because they are keywords in JavaScript.
+The most common are `class` which must be specified as `className` and `for` (often used on `label` elements) which must be specified as `htmlFor`.
+Another difference is that event handling attributes must be camel-cased.
+For example, `onclick` must be specified as `onClick`.
+While these differences are an annoyance, when developers forget to use the alternate names, React gives very clear error messages.

+In Vue, event handling attributes are specified using the `v-on` directive or its shorthand form `@`.
+For example, instead of `onclick`, `v-on:click` or `@click` must be used.

+Evaluation: small win for Vue

+### Directives

+Vue defines many directives that can be used in HTML.
+Some of these support conditional logic and iteration.
+Examples include `v-if` and `v-for`.

+Vue also supports defining custom directives.
+Use of these should probably be discouraged since developers that are familiar with Vue will not be familiar with custom directives being used in an application that is new to them.

+React relies on knowledge of JavaScript and the DOM for implementing the same tasks.
+JavaScript in curly braces is used for conditional logic and iteration.
+Iteration is primarily achieved using the Array `map` method.

+For developers that already have strong knowledge of JavaScript and the DOM, Vue requires additional learning that is not required in React.

+Evaluation: small win for React

+### Generated CSS

+In React there are many approaches that can be used to associate CSS with component elements.
+There are several CSS-in-JS libraries that are popular.
+Plain CSS and Sass can also be used.
+An advantage of choosing Sass is that nested rules can be used to scope CSS to the CSS class of the top element of each component.

+In Vue, CSS for a component is typically specified in the `.vue` source file for the component.
+Each element is assigned a unique data attribute.
+For example, `<button data-v-ee48fd14="">some text</button>`.
+CSS for this button will have the selector `button[data-v-ee48fd14]`.
+This is less readable than using
+CSS class names selected by the developer.

+Evaluation: win for React

+### CLI Startup

+In React applications created with create-react-app, entering `npm start` starts a local HTTP server opens a tab in the default web browser, and runs the app.

+In Vue applications created with the Vue CLI, entering `npm run serve` starts a local HTTP server, by it does not open a browser tab for the application.
+That must be done manually.

+Evaluation: win for React

 ## Slots

 What are these?